Donor Lymphocyte Infusion

 What are the possible side effects?

 The main side effect of DLI is graft-versus-host disease (GVHD).
 GVHD is a condition in which the donor's cells see the person's body as foreign and begin to attack certain organs.
 GVHD can range from mild to life-threatening.
 It may affect various parts of the body, including the skin, liver, and intestines.
-DLI is not usually used if a person has active GVHD.2,3
+DLI is generally not used if a person has active GVHD.2,3

 These are not all the possible side effects of DLI.
 Talk to your doctor about what to expect or if you experience any changes that concern you following treatment with DLI.